ibrahimcaj/ibrahimcaj/README.md

 # Vanished

 Hello there!
 I am a software and game developer, with over 4 years of experience in programming in various different languages.
-I love to create new and funn stuff, and to play video games.
+I love to create new and fun stuff, and to play video games.

 ## Projects